-- msg message to print (anything convertible to a str) - end string appended after the end of the message, default a newline - apply_style If True, then ansi.style_error will be applied to the message text.
+- msg object to print - end string appended after the end of the message, default a newline - apply_style If True, then ansi.style_error will be applied to the message text.
 Set to False in cases where the message text already has the desired style.
 Defaults to True.